Intelligent Memory System

 When you start a collaboration, BB loads memories from all three levels, creating a comprehensive context:

-1. Global memories load first (your personal preferences and conventions)
+1. Workspace memories load first (shared team conventions and context)

 2. Project memories add project-specific context